PixelVerseIT/hackclub-starship-launcher-game-js/readme.md

 - Collect gold orbs for 500 bonus points each.
 - Aim for the highest score across all your completed levels!

-## Development

-This game is developed using HTML5 Canvas and JavaScript.
-It's designed to run directly in web browsers without the need for additional plugins or installations.

-### Future Enhancements

-- Multiple spacecraft types with unique characteristics
-- Power-ups with special abilities
-- Global leaderboard
-- Sound effects and background music
-- Mobile touch controls

-## Credits

 Developed by Hayden.
 Email: contact+haydenk@pixelverse.tech.
 For Hack Club Arcade.